algolia/docsearch/docs/src/dropdown.md

 ## Testing

-If you're eager to test DocSearch but don't have credentials of your own yet, you can use the one we use on this website:
+If you're eager to test DocSearch but don't have any credentials of your own yet, you can try out the one we use on this website:

 ```javascript
 docsearch({